eludius18/Account-Abastraction-AA-EIP4337/README.md

 Follow these steps to execute the scripts:

-1. Run the `1-execute.ts` script using `npx hardhat run --network localhost scripts/1-execute.ts`.
+1. Run the `1-execute.ts` script using `npx hardhat run --network arbitrum scripts/1-execute.js`.
 This script interacts with the deployed contracts for the first execution.

 2. Add `ACCOUNT_ADDRESS` to the `.env` file.
 The value for `ACCOUNT_ADDRESS` should be the `Sender` address logged to the console when executing the previous step.
 It should look like this: `ACCOUNT_ADDRESS=<YOUR_ACCOUNT_ADDRESS>`.

-2. Run the `2-execute.ts` script using `npx hardhat run --network localhost scripts/2-execute.ts`.
-This script interacts with the deployed contracts for subsequent executions.

 ## Checking Account Balances